August 2, 2017

 When you get a tattoo, tattoo ink particles are deposited into the skin.
 Even though it is foreign matter and the body does not want it there, the ink remains in the skin for life because the ink particles are too big for the bodies immune system to remove.

-How does Laser Tattoo removal work?
+How does Melbourne Laser Tattoo removal work?

+The shattered ink particles are now tiny enough for the white blood cells to gobble them up and take them away.
 The immune system immediately kicks in and begins to take away the finer bits of ink.
 After 4-8 weeks the tattoo visibly starts to fade.